-Grading Information Specifically for Undergraduate Students The grades of "A" through "D-," "P" and "S" are passing grades, and credit is earned for courses in which they are awarded.
+Grading Information Specifically for Undergraduate Students Standard Grading

+The grades of "A" through "D-," are passing grades, and credit is earned for courses in which they are awarded.
 Grades of "D+," "D" or "D-," while considered passing for undergraduate students, indicate weak performance.
 While the credits count toward graduation, some programs require certain courses to be passed with a "C" or better, or some other specific grade, to fulfill requirements for the major.
 No lower grade, such as a "C-" in this example, will satisfy these program requirements.
 (See the Degree Requirements section of this catalog for other requirements, such as Gordon Rule courses.)
-The grades of "F" and "U" are failing grades and do not earn credit.
+The grade of "F" is a failing grades and does not earn credit.
 From fall 1991 through summer 1997, the plus-only system was used in which "B+"=3.50, "C+"=2.50 and "D+"=1.50.
 Grades earned at FAU during this period will receive grade points according to that system.

-Pass/Fail Grading Option In certain designated undergraduate courses, undergraduates may elect to receive a grade of Pass ("P") or Fail ("F") rather than a standard grade.
-When undergraduates choose this option, they participate in the course the same way as students enrolled for a letter grade.
-The instructor is not informed that they have chosen the P/F option until the course is completed.
-At that time, students who would receive a passing letter grade receive a "P" instead; a "P" grade will be awarded credit but will not be counted in calculating the grade point average.
-Students who do not achieve passing work receive a grade of "F," which represents failing work and will be counted when calculating the grade point average.
-This option is available only to undergraduate students and requires the approval of the college of the student's major; it is not available for courses in the student's major or to students on probation.
-The maximum credit available to any student on the pass/fail option is one course per term, with a maximum of 12 credits during a student's entire course of study.
-Undergraduates wishing to take a course as pass/fail (provided the course is available for the P/F option) must select this grading option by the end of the first week of classes.
-During the second and third weeks of classes, students must file a petition with their colleges to select the P/F option or vice versa.
-Such changes will not be considered beyond the third week of classes unless students have not taken a test in the class, not had an assignment graded or not had any other assessment of class work.
-The only exception to this policy is if the student has transferred to another institution or program that requires a letter grade.
+Pass/Fail Grading Option

 Satisfactory/Unsatisfactory Grading Certain courses are designated by the department offering them to be graded on a Satisfactory/Unsatisfactory (S/U) basis.
-Unlike P/F grading, S/U grading is not an option for the student, but applies to all students in the course.
-In such courses, the grade of "S" indicates passing work and will be awarded credit for the course, but the course will not be included in the grade point average.
-The grade of "U" indicates failing work.
-The "U" is not awarded credit and is not included in the grade point average.
+In such courses, the grade of "S" indicates satisfactory work and will be awarded credit for the course, but the course will not be included in the grade point average.
+The grade of "U" indicates unsatisfactory work and will not be awarded credit for the course and not included in the grade point average.
+“S” and “U” grades are not associated with letter grades of “A” through “F”.
+The course syllabus will define what constitutes satisfactory work.